vorpalnet/blade/README.md

 To build / compile Vorpal:BLADE, simply type 'ant'.

 On your first attempt, the build will fail.
-However it will generate a properties file named: <hostname>.properties
+However it will generate a properties file named: HOSTNAME.properties (where HOSTNAME is the hostname of your computer).

 Edit that file, not the original "build.properties" file.